ioBroker/ioBroker.ham/README.md

 If you already use Homebridge (Apple OpenSource SmartHome) as a global installation on the host where also ioBroker runs on, then you can use this existing Homebridge installation and start this Homebridge installation as ioBroker process.
 In this case the Homebridge server is started by ioBroker.
-Additionally all states from Homebridge are available as states in ioBroker and allow to be controlled from ioBroker.
+Additionally, all states from Homebridge are available as states in ioBroker and allow to be controlled from ioBroker.

 For this to work you need to provide the location of the systems global node-modules folder.
 For this call **npm root -g**.
-Additionally you need to provide the path of the homebridge configuration directory (usually .homebridge in the "users" folder).
+Additionally, you need to provide the path of the homebridge configuration directory (usually .homebridge in the "users" folder).

 **IMPORTANT: ioBroker runs as user "iobroker", but homebridge normally as root or homebridge user (depending on how you installed it).
 You need to make sure that the homebride "persistance" folder can be accessed by the ioBroker user, else you will see errors that the file can not be saved (which can crash the adapter!)**

 **IMPORTANT: When using child bridges (new homebridge feature since 1.3.x) the adapter CAN NOT access the data provided by these child bridges!
-Only the main bridge is accessable!**
+Only the main bridge is accessible!**

 ## Following plugins were tested in Default mode